 No Children under 18 years old

-If another dog is in the home must be 15lbs and under, no large dogs
+Another dog in the home to play with must be 15lbs and under, no large dogs.

 Be willing to go to obedience training classes

-We insist on a integrative approach to vet care and nutritional well being for our Poodles
+We insist on a integrative approach to vet care and nutritional well being for our Poodles, please go to our Nutrition and care page.

 Poodles need to go to a professional groomer every 6-8 weeks at a cost of about $50, so please factor that into the costs associated with dog ownership.